commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         <td>
         Protein is a scientific term with two distinct meanings.
 In nutrition, it refers to one of three macronutrients along with carbohydrates and fats.
 In chemistry, it refers to a class of molecule.
 This toolkit refers only to protein the nutrient.
         <br><br>
-        Despite being a well-defined scientific term, "protein" has emerged as a popular colloquialism used simply to refer to foods that are rich in protein.
+        Despite being a well-defined term, "protein" has emerged as a popular colloquialism used simply to refer to foods that are rich in protein.
 Although such usages may be benign in private, informal contexts, failure to differentiate between scientific and colloquial meanings of the term can be problematic in more formal and public-facing communications.
 For instance:
         <br><br>
         <ul>
         <li>Audiences may believe that in order obtain a sufficient quantity or quality of dietary protein, they must consume "protein" as colloquially defined in their social, cultural, or information environment</li>